 One of our participants said, “I would love to be confident to be able to say what needs to be said, in the moment, with no regrets.
 Saying what is right for me and kind to others.”

-If you want to learn and practice a few tools to help you feel both comfortable and confident to handle conflict – then this affordable 90 minute class might be just right for you!
+If you want to learn and practice a few tools to help you feel both comfortable and confident to handle conflict – then this affordable series of classes might be just right for you!

 - have experienced minimizing the emotional charge so you can THINK clearly